-We know the purpose of this lease page is to get users email, so we can market to them once the campaign kicks off.
+We know the purpose of the landing page is to get users’ emails so we can market to them once the campaign kicks off.

 Don’t be afraid to put another lead capture form at the bottom of your Kickstarter pre-launch website.

-This means once the user script the bottom there is nothing left for them to do what give you their email or leave.
+This means once the user arrvies the bottom there is nothing left for them to do but give you their email or leave.

-Ideally you have made a good pitch and at this point they are ready to trade their email for something.
+Ideally you have made a persuasive pitch and at this point they are ready to trade their email for something.